safi-ullah08/Rugpull-Detecoter/README.md

 Tokens flagged during audits remain in the launched database for further analysis.

-# 🕵️ Patterns We Detect
+# 🕵️ Patterns I Detect
 1. Self-Destruct Tactics
 Scammers may call selfdestruct on their contract after a rug to erase traceable behaviors on explorers, hiding their deployment and activity history.